Epictetus/IProcess/README.md

 __DESCRIPTION__

   IProcess, short for _Inter Process Communication(IPC) Process_, is a
-  Domain Specific Language(DSL) that can be used to share Ruby objects
+  Domain Specific Language(DSL) that you can use to share Ruby objects
   between processes on UNIX-like operating systems.
 The README covers the
   basics, and there is the API documentation for everything else.